Muthukumar-Subramaniam/server-hub/setup-home-lab-on-linux-worksation-with-qemu-kvm.md

 ---

-## Done!
+🎉 All Done!
+Your Home Lab on QEMU/KVM is Now Live!
+---

-You now have a complete, script-driven, and automated lab environment with QEMU/KVM.
+You’ve successfully built a fully automated home lab environment on QEMU/KVM.

-Provision, reimage, destroy, and manage VMs with ease.
-Happy hacking!
+Welcome to your own fully-managed datacenter in a box! 🧑‍💻🖥️🧠